-The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Tuesday:
+The following bids, mergers, acquisitions and disposals were reported by 1500 GMT on Friday: